National action plan to prevent radon risks

 If measurements have shown that the radon concentration or exposure is higher than the reference value, the radon exposure may be affected by radon-reducing mitigation measures.
 The reference values are shown below.

-It is the responsibility of the owner and occupier of dwellings and other living areas in the building to ensure that the radon content of the indoor air is as low as possible, taking into account the conditions.
+It is the responsibility of the owner and occupier of dwellings and other premises used by pople in the building to ensure that the radon content of the indoor air is as low as possible, taking into account the conditions.

-In the case of dwellings and other living areas, the obligation to limit and eliminate radon levels is based on the Health Protection Act.
+In the case of dwellings and other premises used by people, the obligation to limit and eliminate radon levels is based on the Health Protection Act.

 If a radon concentration or exposure higher than the reference value is detected in the workplace building, the employer must limit the exposure of workers under the Radiation Act.